4D printing: Hydro-reactive polymers/hydro gels

+Hygromnemic versus hygromorphic actuation

+Hygromnemic actuation is a humidity-triggered actuation technique inspired by the humidity-responsive shape-memory behavior of polymers.
+In this approach, actuators employ a pre-constraining method to store shapes that can later be recovered upon exposure to environmental humidity.

+Materials that are highly sensitive to moisture have been used to enable 4D-printed actuation, making them particularly suitable for hygromnemic systems.
+During actuation, the mechanism can be selectively blocked: out-of-plane deformation may be arrested while in-plane deformation continues.
+This selective constraint enables the actuator to store intermediate actuated shapes, effectively expanding the range of possible deformation modes.

+Hygromorphic actuators respond to humidity changes through the differential expansion of layers.
+This differential expansion can be achieved either by combining different materials in separate layers or by varying the printing orientation of a single material.Compared to hygromorphic actuation, hygromnemic actuation offers an increased design space for programmable material transformations, allowing more complex and versatile motion pathways.

 Cellulose composites

-Thiele et al. explored the possibilities of a cellulose-based material that could be responsive to humidity.
+Thiele et al. explored the possibilities of a cellulose-based material that could be responsive to low-humidity.
 They developed a bilayer film using cellulose stearoyl esters with different substitution degrees on either side.
 One ester had a substitution degree of 0.3 (highly hydrophilic) and the other had a substitution degree of 3 (highly hydrophobic.)
 When the sample was cooled from 50 °C to 22 °C, and the relative humidity increased from 5.9% to 35%, the hydrophobic side contracted and the hydrophilic side swelled, causing the sample to roll up tightly.
 This process is reversible, as reverting the temperature and humidity changes caused the sample to unroll again.

 Understanding anisotropic swelling and mapping the alignment of printed fibrils allowed A. Sydney Gladman et al. to mimic the nastic behavior of plants.
 Branches, stems, bracts, and flowers respond to environmental stimuli such as humidity, light, and touch by varying the internal turgor of their cell walls and tissue composition.
 Taking precedent from this, the team developed a composite hydrogel architecture with local anisotropic swelling behavior that mimics the structure of a typical cell wall.
 Cellulose fibrils combine during the printing process into microfibrils with a high aspect ratio (~100) and an elastic modulus on the scale of 100 GPa.
 These microfibrils are embedded into a soft acrylamide matrix for structure.